Where are Chili Peppers From?

 Chili peppers certainly had advantages over other spices.
 It is a flowering fruit that produces ample spice, its seeds are durable and easy to transport over long distances, and when dried, they are lightweight but maintain their fiery punch.
 They also can adapt to grow in a wide variety of climates.
 These factors definitely played a role in why the chili was so integrated into Asian cuisines and culture, so much so that, we (spice-loving peoples) soon forgot where they came from.
 Or that they were even foreign.
 And really, were they foreign anymore?
 As they transformed us, we transformed them too.

-See also >> Why Chilies?
+See also >> Chilies in the wild

 I was not the only one who was shocked to learn the truth about chilies.
 Europeans, the same people who traveled the world in search of spices, who were responsible for introducing the chili pepper to the old world, forgot about its origins too.
 One of the original species of chilies is called Frutuscens Chinense, was named so because early botanists thought the chili pepper came from, well, China.
 Other Europeans thought that its origin was India, because the cuisine was too spicy for their palates.